 These areas of town are known more for affordable housing complexes and manufacturing districts than their touristy attractions or hip nightlife.
 This is an economic area to reduce drive time should your field revolve around warehouse/distribution center type work.
 Roughly a ten-minute drive from the Preston Highway neighborhood, the main UPS hub is a major employer in Louisville with more than 20,000 employees.
 There are also numerous car “junk yards” in the Oakolona area, which can be handy for both work and play (that Volkswagen steering wheel is MINE!).
 That being said, there has been much development in the Preston Highway/Outerloop area, with an abundance of chain restaurants and a mall for the consumer inclined.
 Apartments are easy to find & you can expect monthly rent for this area to run between $400-700.

-Southeast – Cheap luxury, that’s where it’s AT!
+Southeast – Inexpensive luxury, that’s where it’s AT!

 East and Northeast – Yea, I rock a minivan, what of it?

 The East and Northeast parts of Louisville are home to large, luxury complexes that match the fine quality of the shopping and eateries around Shelbyville and Brownsboro Road.
 Designed with the modern consumer in mind, there are two malls in Lyndon alone – which you will want to learn back roads around come holiday shopping season.
 “Location, location, location” is the motto of most of these apartment complexes – and they’re not lying.
 With easy access to I 71, I 265 and I 64, the East and Northeast areas make the apartment decision, especially for families, an easy one.
-Multiple shopping centers in this area make it easy to run errands for the busy mom, and there are plenty of options for playtime with the kids.
+This area has multiple shopping centers.
 Be prepared to pay for the upscale amenities (I’ll take the one with the sauna and tanning bed please!) and the desired location…one bedroom apartments can start at close to $800.

 Let’s talk spaghetti